xbouteiller/BayesMix/README.md

 #### Preamble:

-This code is still in development.
+This code was successfully tested on my dataset.
 Please contact Xavier Bouteiller at xavier.bouteiller(at)u-bordeaux(dot)fr with bug reports or questions.

 #### Readme: